Unit 2 - Early Colonial America

 - Choose the colony you want to advertise by October 10 & 11 (Block Schedule)

-- Your Rough-Draft Colony Brochure is due October 24 & 25 (Block Schedule) NOTE: Please remember to print for yourself.
+- Your Rough-Draft Colony Brochure is due November 5 & 6 (Block Schedule) NOTE: Should be about 1/2 complete and please remember to print for yourself.

 Protestants, Puritans, Separatists & Pilgrims O' My!